diyaa59/diyaagrams.com/content/index.md

 > [!Note]
 > Some of the folders are still empty as I haven't published notes to them yet.

+### Desktop view:

+The "Site Directory:" section on the right side of the page is the best way to see all the contents of this site.

+You can also use the search bar on the left to run a complete search (This will search the every word on this site 🙂) on the contents of the site.

+### Mobile view:

 The "Site Directory:" section at the bottom of the page is the best way to see all the contents of this site.
-Scroll to the bottom of the page to see the section with the title "Site Directory:".
+Scroll to the bottom of the page to see the section with the title of "Site Directory:".

-You can also use the search bar on the left to run a complete search (This will search the every word on this site 🙂) on the site contents.
+You can also use the search bar at the top of the page to run a complete search (This will search the every word on this site 🙂) on the contents of the site.

 ## Obsidian Offline Vault: